The Geometric Unitary Kudla Conjecture

 The modularity of Kudla's generating series enables arithmetic theta liftings via the Petersson scalar product on modular forms, previously constructed conditionally on this modularity~\cite{liu-2011a,liu-2011b}.
 These liftings supply cycles that are natural generalizations of Heegner points on modular curves.
 The Gross--Zagier Theorem~\cite{gross-zagier-1986,gross-kohnen-zagier-1987} relates N\'eron--Tate heights of such points to derivatives of certain~$\rmL$\nbd{}functions.
-Li and Liu extended this relation to an arithmetic inner product formula, which relates the intersection pairing of cycles constructed via the arithmetic theta lifting, which they assumed to exist, to derivatives of certain~$\rmL$\nbd{}functions~\cite{li-liu-2021}.
-As such, Kudla's program yields a generalization of the Gross--Zagier Formula in the spirit of the arithmetic Gan--Gross--Prasad conjecture~\cite[\S27]{gan-gross-prasad-2012}; see also the exposition in~\cite{rapoport-smithling-zhang-2020}.
+Li and Liu extended this relation to an arithmetic inner product formula, which relates the intersection pairing of cycles constructed via the arithmetic theta lifting (assuming it exists), to derivatives of certain~$\rmL$\nbd{}functions~\cite{li-liu-2021,li-liu-2022}.
+As such, Kudla's program yields a generalization of the Gross--Zagier Formula in the spirit of the arithmetic Gan--Gross--Prasad Conjecture~\cite[\S27]{gan-gross-prasad-2012}; see also the exposition in~\cite{rapoport-smithling-zhang-2020}.
 Our result removes one of the hypotheses in Li--Liu's work.